netdata/netdata/docs/contributing/contributing-documentation.md

 When you're finished with your changes, add and commit them to your fork of the Netdata repository.
 Head over to GitHub to create your pull request (PR).

 Once we receive your pull request (PR), we'll take time to read through it and assess it for correctness, conciseness, and overall quality.
-We may point to specific sections and ask for additonal information or other fixes.
+We may point to specific sections and ask for additional information or other fixes.

 ## What's next